Home > Single Post

 • Use soft-bristle brooms or leaf blowers

-• After rain, check for water accumulation
+• After rain, check for standing water

-• Loose or lifting edges
+• Loose or lifting tile edges

 • Open seams or shifting tiles

-• Fading, surface chalking, or micro cracks
+• Color fading, surface chalking, or fine cracks

 How to Clean Outdoor Rubber Tiles Properly

-Cleaning ToolUse?Notes
+Cleaning ToolRecommendedNotes

-Neutral pH cleanerGentle wash for stains
+Neutral pH cleanerSafe for routine washing

-High-pressure washerCan damage seams or dislodge tiles
+High-pressure washerMay damage seams or lift tiles

-Rotary scrubberUse with soft pads only
+Rotary scrubberUse soft pads only

-• Re-check glue seams or interlocks after freeze-thaw events
+• Inspect glue seams or interlocking joints

 How to Repair Damaged or Aging Rubber Tiles

-Loose tileClean base + re-glue or re-lock
+Loose tileClean the base and re-glue or re-lock

-Surface crackingReplace tile or consider overlay
+Surface crackingReplace the affected tile

-Severe wearReplace only affected sections
+Severe wearReplace only the damaged sections

-Extra Tips to Extend Rubber Tile Lifespan
+Extra Tips to Extend Outdoor Rubber Tile Lifespan

 • Use thicker tiles (40–50mm) in high-impact areas